American Insurance Company Building: SI Newhouse Center for Law and Justice

 In 1977 the Fireman's Fund Insurance Company announced it would be moving its corporate headquarters from downtown Newark to a new campus in suburban Morris Plains, N.J.
 The company donated its soon to be vacated building to Rutgers University.

 After outgrowing facilities in several buildings in downtown the Rutgers School of Law in Newark consolidated into the skyscraper located near the main campus.
 It was named it in honor of Samuel Irving Newhouse, Sr., a 1916 graduate of the New Jersey Law School (a forerunner of the law school) and founder of Advance Publications and housed the SI Newhouse Center for Law and Justice from 1979 to 1999. after which time the building remained empty.

 Graduate school housing

 Rutgers originally intended to develop the building as a hotel, but the project fell through after September 11, 2001.
 In February 2012, the university announced that it planned to renovate the vacant structure for graduate student housing, citing the growing need and prime location near the campus and the Newark Broad Street Station.
-The project calls for a conversion into a mixed-use complex with furnished studio apartments and one- to four-bedroom units for 350 students.
-It is expected to cost $71 million and be a catalyst for continued renaissance of downtown as a residential as well as commercial community.
-The project is financed through grants, tax credits, and bond issues.
-Renovations are expected to begin in 2014 and completed in 2015. and will include public performance spaces and a penthouse for the school's chancellor.
+The project called for a conversion into a mixed-use complex with furnished studio apartments and one- to four-bedroom units for 350 students.
+It was expected to cost $71 million and serve as a catalyst for continued renaissance of downtown as a residential as well as commercial community.
+The project was financed through grants, tax credits, and bond issues.
+Renovations were expected to begin in 2014 and be completed in 2015. and to include public performance spaces and a penthouse for the school's chancellor.